rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 * end outer sections
 * associate the node being entered with a section
-* suspend outer sections
+* "suspend" outer sections
 * create and initialize a new inner section

 When a node is exited, an algorithm might have to:

 * end inner sections
-* reactivate a suspended outer section, or
+* reactivate a "suspended" outer section, or
 * create and initialize a new outer section

 Which operations need to be executed while an event is being executed, must